NikolasEnt/Advanced-Lane-Lines/README.md

 ### Equidistant

 An equidistant is needed in case only one line is well determined (the other one is the equidistant because lane lines are parallel).
 It is known that an equidistant for a polynomial function is a higher order polynomial function.
-However, it is needed not higher then 3rd order polynomial in order to make line fitting robust and stable.
+However, it is needed to have not higher then 3rd order polynomial in order to make line fitting robust and stable.
 That is why an approximation was used: we create a list of equidistant points for the given polinomial (points laying on a straight lines, perpendicular to the given polynomial at selected points on a desired distance) and fit them with a same order polinomial function.
 The `np.polyfit` function is used for fitting.
 See the code chunk under *Equidistant for a polynomial* header.
 An example plot is given below.

 ![Plot of an Equidistant](readme_img/equid.jpg)

 ### Order of a polynomial

 One of the key ideas of the project is the usage of the reasonable minimal order of polinomial functions for lines fitting.
 The function `best_pol_ord` chooses such order (See *Choose the best polynomial order* code chunk).
-It starts from a linear function and, if it does not perform well enough increases the polinomial order (up to 3).
+It starts from a linear function and, if it does not perform well enough, increases the polinomial order (up to 3).
 It returns polinomial coefficients and mean squared error of the selected approximation.
 The function stops increasing the order if it does not help (mean squared error drops not significant in case of higher order) or in case the mean squared error is small enough (`< DEV_POL`).

 It is possible to use a simple low pass filter or an alpha-beta filter for smoothing polynomial coefficients of the same degree.
 But for two polynomial with different orders a dedicated function `smooth_dif_ord` was introduced.
 It calculates average x position of points for a given function f(y) at y values from the new dataset and fit these new average points with polinomial of desired degree.